Jiayi0111/ESP32_S3-C3-extension-board-/GPIO_Output_Arduino/LED_blink.md

-# 💡 GPIO Output – Light Up an LED
+# 💡 GPIO Output – Light Up and Blink an LED

 When learning any microcontroller, one of the simplest yet most essential experiments is controlling an LED using a GPIO pin.
 This lesson will walk you through how to **light up and blink an LED** on the **ESP32**, and now includes instructions on using the **custom extension board** you designed!